Paul-Lez/tropicalnn/README.md

 This repository contains the code used for the experiments in the paper *Tropical Expressivity of Neural Networks*.

 Languages used:
 - Julia with Oscar.
-Follow installation instructions here: https://www.oscar-system.org/install/
+Follow installation instructions [here](https://www.oscar-system.org/install).
 - Matlab (archived only)
 - Python